In the northeast, mid-Atlantic spring has sprung, and telltale signs in the forest are revealing themselves everywhere.

-Leaves form on maple trees and other deciduous trees and shrubs; they react to a change in light duration, known as photoperiods – when shorter nights and longer days of sun exposure spur new growth.
-Forsythias bloom, their bright yellow color magnificently beautiful, promising sunny months ahead.
-Magnolia trees are blossoming in light and dark shades of pink, fuchsia, and purple.
-Snowdrops, crocuses, daffodils, hyacinths, and dandelions are peeping out from the ground, their petals signaling the arrival of milder temperatures.
+Everywhere, leaves begin to form on trees and shrubs.
+These trees react to a change in light duration, known as photoperiods, when shorter nights and longer days of sun exposure spur new growth.
+Sunny forsythias bloom in bright yellow colors.
+Magnolia trees are blossoming in shades of pink, fuchsia, and purple.
+Snowdrops, crocuses, daffodils, hyacinths, and dandelions peep out from the ground in response to milder temperatures.

 The forest and wildlife are awakening.
 Birds are returning from migration and settling back into their northern homes.
-A red-winged blackbird perches high in a tree, while American robins fly to and fro, readying their nests, and mourning doves scuttle close to the ground in search of food.
-The chorus of bird calls reverberates everywhere, a cheerful early morning alarm clock for all.
-Right now, it is easy to see the various birds that inhabit these forests, as they are easy to spot until the deciduous canopy becomes complete with green leaves.
+They perch in trees, readying their nests, and scuttle close to the ground in search of food.
+A chorus of bird calls reverberates, a cheerful early morning alarm clock for all.
+Right now, the various birds that inhabit these forests are easy to spot in the sparse forest canopy.

-Here is what we uncovered during our last nature adventure:
+Here is what we discovered during our last nature adventure.
+What will you find on yours?

 Signs of Spring